דלג לתוכן הראשי

 Environmental Pollution and Brain Aging: PM2.5, Noise, and Lead

 In recent years, the study of aging has focused mainly on what we eat, how we exercise, and how much we sleep.
 The physical environment—the air, noise, and surrounding chemicals—was treated as a backdrop.
 That was a mistake.
-Environmental-neurological research from the last five years paints a completely different picture: the environment is not a backdrop; it is an active player in the rate at which our brains age.
+Environmental-neurological research from recent years paints a completely different picture: the environment is not a backdrop; it is an active player in the rate at which our brain ages.

 This does not leave us helpless.
-On the contrary, this understanding opens a door to personal and policy interventions that can add years of healthy cognitive function.
+On the contrary, this understanding opens the door to personal and policy interventions that can add years of healthy cognitive function.

 Which pollutants are we talking about?